 You may begin taking contributions at 59½ without any penalties.

-Distributions must begin by April 1 of the year after turning age 70½.
+You must begin taking distributions by April 1 following the year in which you turn 70½.

 |There is no mandatory age for taking distributions.|

 |Do I pay income taxes on withdrawals?||Yes.
 Any withdrawals (except nondeductible contributions) are subject to regular income taxes.||Qualified withdrawals of contributions are tax-free. (see below)|